KalashThakur/Orbitz/README.md

 hosted link of the project https://bucolic-muffin-8abf9f.netlify.app/

 Orbitz.com is a is a travel fare aggregator website.
 This is a group collaboration project, finished in 7 days.
 Strength of the members is 4.
-During 'Construct-week' project at Masai School this website has bsaic functionalities from SignUp/LogIn and searching the hotels and making payment.
+During 'Construct-week' project at Masai School this website has basic functionalities from SignUp/LogIn and searching the hotels and making payment.

 Deployed link
 https://bucolic-muffin-8abf9f.netlify.app/